Ghana joins UN Security Council

-There will be a flag-raising ceremony today January 4, 2022, at the UN Headquarters in New York to mark Ghana and four others taking their seat on the Security Council for a two-year term as non-permanent members.
+A flag-raising ceremony took place, January 4, 2022, at the UN Headquarters in New York to mark Ghana, four others taking their seat on the Security Council for a two-year term as non-permanent members.

 In November 2022, Ghana is expected to preside over the Council.